-After writing up my Q1 report I realized my Cofinimmo investment isn’t really moving as much as it did pre-corona.
-This made me wonder: Are investments in office REITs (which Cofinimmo still kinda is) in these remote working times still a good idea?
+After writing up my yearly report last year, I realized my Cofinimmo investment isn’t moving as much as it did pre-corona.
+This made me wonder: are investments in office REITs (which Cofinimmo still is) in these remote working times still good?
 I looked into it and tried to figure it out.

 Office space in crisis?

-With corona still going strong, we see numerous reports appear about the future of offices or lack thereof.
+Now that the corona pandemic has turned endemic, numerous reports appear about the future of offices or lack thereof.

-It has become clear that working from home is a viable solution for a lot of enterprises.
+It has become clear that working from home is a viable solution for many enterprises.
 But, of course, this makes people leave major cities like Brussels or, in the case of the United States, states like California.

-With less demand and a stable supply comes the obvious consequence of lowered rental prices on top of an increase in empty space.
-Examples in Belgium are Proximus and Telenet that are closing spaces.
-Another recent example is ING that has decided not to move into their new office space but rather sublet it.
+With less demand and a stable supply comes the apparent consequence of lowered rental prices on top of an increase in empty office space.
+Examples in Belgium are Proximus and Telenet, which are closing spaces.
+Another recent example is ING which has decided not to move into its new office space but rather sublet it.